Thrum Messaging System

 thrum reply msg_01HXE...
 "Approved, merging"

-The UI groups conversations by thread_id for efficient display.
+The UI groups conversations by thread_id.
 Messages without a thread_id fall back to reply_to chain-walking for backward compatibility.

 Inbox